CDCgov/prime-reportstream/prime-router/docs/design/validation/design.md

 The NIST HL7 Validation Library can be found here: https://github.com/usnistgov/v2-validation
 Unfortunately, they do not seem to have documentation on how to actually use this library.
 I found this page https://hl7v2-ws.nist.gov/hl7v2ws/documentation.htm, but the buttons leading to the documentation do not work.
-The project only has one README which does not discuss how to actually use the library.
-I was told that DEX uses this, but upon reviewing their code, did not actually find that they were making external calls to this library, it looked like they had their own baked in validator. https://hl7v2-gvt.nist.gov/gvt/#/doc appears to have information on the validation tool and within that there is a swagger spec https://hl7v2-gvt.nist.gov/gvt/apidocs/swagger-ui.html#/ but none of that appears to be for actually validating an HL7 Message.
+The project only has one README which does not discuss how to actually use the library. https://hl7v2-gvt.nist.gov/gvt/#/doc appears to have information on the validation tool and within that there is a swagger spec.
+DEX uses this library but has a light wrapper around it.
+They do recommend using the library, but not their wrapper.
+Part of using the library is creating profiles.
+This can be done by going to https://hl7v2-igamt-2.nist.gov/ and signing up.
+Once you register, go to IG Documents, Create new IG document, or Published IG Documents.
+These make it so that you can use profiles already created by others.
+If you need to create your own for an implementation guide, that functionality appears to exist, but is currently broken.

+https://hl7v2-gvt.nist.gov/gvt/apidocs/swagger-ui.html#/ but none of that appears to be for actually validating an HL7 Message.